initc3/ic3-website/content/events/Retreats/winter-retreat-2024.md

 Join us for the IC3 2024 Winter Retreat which will return once more to <a href="https://www.eurotel-victoria.ch/en">Eurotel Victoria</a> in Les Diablerets, Switzerland!
 Our technical committee of Surya Bakshi, Lorenz Breidenbach, Patrick McCorry, and Haaroon Yousaf is preparing another immersive blockchain learning experience.

-## Important Note for Visa Applicants ##
-For participants who require visas to enter Switzerland, we urge you to initiate the visa application process immediately.
-Securing a visa for first-time visitors involves several steps, including scheduling an appointment at the Swiss consulate or embassy.
-Starting early ensures you have sufficient time to complete all necessary procedures.
-Should you require an invitation letter for your visa application, please contact Oana Gherman at <a href="mailto:og64@cornell.edu">og64@cornell.edu</a>.

 ## What to Expect ##
 • <strong>Engaging Discussions:</strong> Dive into insightful discussions on the latest advancements and trends in blockchain. <br>
 • <strong>Social Opportunities:</strong> Connect with fellow researchers, industry experts, and IC3 partners, fostering collaborations and friendships through networking and group activities. <br>